 Despite the loss, Virginia showed signs of a team that deserved to be in the tournament.
 Their play on the road against the second ranked team in the country resembled the UVA that beat Wisconsin in Madison and not the UVA that lost to ODU and GMU earlier in the year.
 The lock down defense was back and Joe Harris continued right where he left off against UNC by providing Virginia with most of its offensive production.
 Miami’s key was Reggie Johnson who was able to get a few crucial layups in the paint despite Virginia’s attempt to double-team him.
 The Cavaliers have a must-win coming up against the 4-9 Georgia Tech Yellow Jackets before Bennet and his team host the number 6 Duke Blue Devils on the 28th.

-Topics: Virginia Basketball
+Tags: Virginia Basketball